jangsus1/newpage/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am Minsuk (or Min) :wave:, an incoming a Ph.D. student of Computer Science at Georgia Institute of Technology.
+I am Minsuk (or Min) :wave:, an incoming Ph.D. student in Computer Science at the Georgia Institute of Technology.

-I am interested in the field of Human-Computer Interaction and Visualization, particularly in how humans perceive images and the biases involved.
-By studying this interdisciplinary field, I believe that combining social sciences with computing can greatly enhance our understanding of human behavior.
+My research interests lie in Human-Computer Interaction and Visualization, focusing on how humans perceive and interact with visualizations.
+By exploring this interdisciplinary field, I aim to combine social sciences with computing to enhance our understanding of human behavior.
 Ultimately, my goal is to develop a thorough insight into human vision and contribute to designing effective visualizations for the public.
 <br>
-I received my Bachelor's degree from Seoul National University, studying in Computer Science and Engineering Department.
-I have participated as an undergraduate research intern in SNU HCIL, under professor Jinwook Seo.
+I received my Bachelor’s degree from Seoul National University, where I studied in the Computer Science and Engineering Department.
+During my undergraduate studies, I participated as a research intern in the SNU HCIL under Professor Jinwook Seo.